 Amalgam tattoos are permanent discolorations of the gum tissue that usually appear near a tooth with an amalgam restoration.
 These “tattoos” occur when amalgam particles become lodged under the soft tissue.
 Generally, they are not visible in an area to cause any cosmetic concerns.

-Occasionally, teeth with amalgam that are extracted may cause amalgam tattoos to the soft tissue.
+Occasionally, teeth with amalgam that are extracted may cause amalgam tattoos in the soft tissue.

 Blue nevus